JustinJ1109/quartz/content/Atlas/Items/Mawspawn Memo.md

 - **Political:** Emergence near Clockspire or Gildsprawl would risk magistrate attention.
 Must conclude operation swiftly.

 - **Public:** Witnesses are to be silenced or discredited.
 Memory suppression agents in short supply.
+Doppelganger Division to be dispatched to replace missing citizens until natural causes can be assumed.

 - **Operational:** Recommend deploying handlers to “observe” contractor team and ensure collection is executed as specified.